From Anglo-Saxon Marsh to Modern Docklands

-We finish off in the shadows of Tower Bridge and the Tower of London at St Katherine’s Dock.
-It’s now a marina for the boats and yachts of the rich and famous.
+The tour concludes in the shadows of Tower Bridge and the Tower of London at St Katharine’s Dock — once a working commercial dock and now a beautiful marina for the boats and yachts of the rich and famous.
+The contrast with the terrible Dickensian poverty that once characterised this stretch of the river could hardly be more complete.

 Departure Time:10 am